Cornish in Mineral Point

 Getting there: It's in southwest Wisconsin, about 45 minutes west of Madison.

-Cornish Festival: The September festival starts Friday with Kiddleywink Pub Night and continues Saturday with Crowdy Crawn at Pendarvis, tours, Taste of Mineral Point, a miners buffet and Irish and Celtic music at the Opera House.
-On Sunday, there's an 1850s-style church service and more tours.
+Cornish Festival: It's Sept.
+28-30 in 2018.
+It starts Friday with Kiddleywink Pub Night and continues with Crowdy Crawn at Pendarvis, tours, artisan demonstrations, Taste of Mineral Point and Celtic entertainment at the Opera House.

 Celtic crafts: During the festival, Shake Rag Alley Center for the Arts, in historic buildings down the street from Pendarvis, offers classes in which students can make such crafts as spiral hammered jewelry, a paper scrapbook, a pendant, knotwork and clay piskies, 608-987-3292.